-Here is a list of all of of the marijuana trade associations in 2019:
+Here is a list of all of the marijuana trade associations in 2021:

 NORML is a national organization dedicated to changing the image of marijuana.
 They want to help legalize marijuana for adults everywhere and make sure they have access to marijuana in a safe and affordable way.